Core detection via Ricci curvature flows on weighted graphs: Core subgraphs and Ricci curvature flow

 The algorithm below details the core detection procedure based on discrete Ricci curvature flow.
 Initially, edge weights are iteratively updated according to the Ricci curvature flow equation (\ref{discrete-1}) with a fixed step size.
 After a predetermined number of iterations, edges are sorted by their updated weights in descending order, and a specified proportion of the highest-weight edges is removed.
 The resulting graph may contain isolated nodes, which are identified and ranked by their original degrees in the initial graph.
 To preserve the target core size, a subset of isolated nodes with the highest original degrees is reinstated into the set of remaining non-isolated nodes.
 The union of these nodes forms a preliminary core set.
 The subgraph induced by this set is then extracted from the original graph, and its largest connected component is selected as the final core subgraph.
 The pseudocode is presented as follows.\\

-The time complexity of the proposed core detection algorithm is primarily governed by the Ricci curvature flow evolution phase.
+The computational complexity of the proposed core detection algorithm is primarily dominated by the Ricci curvature flow evolution phase.
 During each of the $N$ iterations, the algorithm updates the weight of every edge based on its discrete Ricci curvature.
-The computation of Ricci curvature for a single edge involves solving an optimal transport problem, which incurs a cost of $\mathcal{O}(D^3)$, where $D$ is the average node degree.
-As a result, each iteration has a total cost of $\mathcal{O}(|E| D^3)$, leading to an overall complexity of $\mathcal{O}(N |E| D^3)$ for the Ricci curvature flow phase.
-Subsequent steps include sorting the final edge weights ($\mathcal{O}(|E| \log |E|)$), identifying isolated nodes and computing their degrees ($\mathcal{O}(|V|)$), and sorting up to $|V|$ nodes to construct the final core node set ($\mathcal{O}(|V| \log |V|)$).
-The extraction of the largest connected component from the induced subgraph requires an additional $\mathcal{O}(|V| + |E|)$ time.
+Recall that Ollivier's Ricci curvature along an edge $(x,y)$ is defined as $\kappa(x,y) = 1 - \frac{W(\mu_x, \mu_y)}{d(x,y)}$, where $W(\mu_x, \mu_y)$ denotes the Wasserstein distance between the local probability measures centered at $x$ and $y$, and $d(x,y)$ is the shortest path distance between two nodes.
+The shortest path distance $d(x,y)$ is typically computed using Dijkstra's algorithm, with a time complexity of $\mathcal{O}(|E| \log |V|)$.
+The computation of the Wasserstein distance for a single edge, which corresponds to solving a small optimal transport problem, has a complexity of $\mathcal{O}(D^3)$, where $D$ denotes the average node degree.
+Consequently, updating all edge weights in one iteration requires $\mathcal{O}(|E| D^3)$ operations, and the overall complexity of the Ricci curvature flow phase is $\mathcal{O}(N |E| D^3)$.
+The subsequent steps include sorting the final edge weights ($\mathcal{O}(|E| \log |E|)$), identifying isolated nodes and computing their degrees ($\mathcal{O}(|V|)$), and sorting up to $|V|$ nodes to construct the final core node set ($\mathcal{O}(|V| \log |V|)$).
+Extracting the largest connected component from the induced subgraph requires an additional $\mathcal{O}(|V| + |E|)$ time.
 Therefore, the overall time complexity of the algorithm is $\mathcal{O}(N |E| D^3 + |E| \log |E| + |V| \log |V|)$.
 In practice, due to the cubic dependence on the average degree $D$, the term $\mathcal{O}(N |E| D^3)$ significantly outweighs the others and determines the computational cost of the algorithm.

+For comparison, the baseline methods considered in our experiments have lower time complexities: PageRank computed via power iteration requires $\mathcal{O}(N|E|)$, and betweenness centrality computed using Brandes' algorithm for weighted graphs runs in $\mathcal{O}(|V| \cdot |E| + |V|^2 \log |V|)$.
+While our approach is computationally heavier due to the $\mathcal{O}(|E| D^3)$ term, it leverages geometric information to achieve superior core quality, as demonstrated in the experimental results.